isalevine/order-payment-graphql-api/README.md

     1. Build additional queries/mutations to fetch pending/failed payments, and either resolve or delete them?

-    1. Build more handling into `Payments` that put an `Order`'s balance below zero -- automatically revise `Payment` `amount`s and return a message to the user?
+    1. Build more handling into `Payments` that put an `Order`'s balance below zero -- automatically revise `Payment` `amounts` and return a message to the user?

     1. Add an atomic operation to create a new `Order` and `Payment` at the same time.